Nordic Skiing In Rochester

 44.0779666,-92.4786973,17.18z

-Essex Park has rolling terrain with few flat sections.
+Essex Park has over 9K of well groomed trails consisting of rolling terrain with few flat sections.
 Starting from the parking lot, most trails climb or descend, making it more of a challenge for beginners.
-Thanks goes to Bruce Walk, Jeff Robertson, Greg Rowley and many other volunteers for all their work in completing the trail system for winter skiing.

 Gamehaven Park